os-js/manual.os-js.org/src/v3/development/README.md

 # Link your npm package just as with a Module
 npm link

-# Go back to the OS.js root directory and discover installed and linked packages
+# Go back to the OS.js root directory
 cd ../../

+# Subscribe to the npm registered package
+npm link @osjs/example-application

+# Then discover installed and linked packages
 npm run package:discover
 ```